 Many times I have seen, during the summer period, on the sunny streets of my native city of Naples, people running around wearing winter running clothes including a rain jacket!

 My first question was why do they run like that?!

 Later I tried to give some explanations myself:

 1 They want to lose weight more rapidly.

 2 they think that by making more effort to run they are going to burn more calories.

-3 They think that more you sweat more you lose weight and burn fat.
+3 They think that the more you sweat more you lose weight and burn fat.

 I had a confirmation of my thoughts when I was providing a Diet Program to my overweight patient that asked me a question: Do I burn more fat and calories if I sweat more?

-To respond to his question I have explained to him why do we sweat.
+To respond to his question I explained to him why we sweat.

-Sweating is a process of our organism to protect itself from the high temperature.
+Sweating is a process by which our organism protects itself from high temperatures.